-ANTs—Automatic Negative Thoughts—are more than just an annoying occurrence.
+It’s important to stop the ANTs—Automatic Negative Thoughts—whenever they pop up in your self-talk.
+These are more than just an annoying occurrence.
 They can significantly impact your performance, productivity, self-esteem, and self-worth.

 Negative thoughts can often be an almost inescapable part of your day-to-day life.
 It’s important to understand that not all negative thoughts are useless.
 Being able to think in terms of threats and risks, and experiencing fear and doubt are hard-wired into you from your evolutionary ancestors.
 These processes kept early humans alive and allowed them to survive.
 These tough patterns turn into a problem when it outgrows the purpose of keeping you safe and starts to sabotage productive areas of your life.